-Although Gluten-Free cooking and baking rarely tastes as good as cooking with Gluten, making gluten free recipes hasn’t proved as difficult to me as I expected.
-The wide variety of different gluten free tricks and ingredients has made being gluten-free in the 21st century relatively easy if you set your mind to it.
-BUT, surprisingly, one of the most difficult gluten-free challenges that I have faced are completely homemade gluten free pancakes.
+Although gluten-free cooking and baking often tastes as good as using similar substitutes or ingredients that contain gluten, sometimes discovering delicious, gluten-free recipes has proven more difficult than expected.
+The wide variety of different gluten-free ingredients has made being gluten-free in the 21st century relatively easy if you set your mind to it.
+BUT, surprisingly, one of the most difficult gluten-free challenges that I have faced are completely homemade gluten-free pancakes.

-There are many different gluten free pancake mixes that make incredible pancakes, but for some reason making gluten-free pancakes from scratch is really hard for me.
-They seem to always be too dry, not puffy enough, too dense or just tasteless.
-The other day, I found a recipe on the back of a gluten-free all-purpose flour bag and decided to try it out…. they were soooooo good!
+There are many different gluten-free pancake mixes that make incredible pancakes, but for some reason making gluten-free pancakes from scratch is really hard.
+The end result often tastes too dry, not fluffy enough, too dense or just tasteless.
+The other day, I found a recipe on the back of a gluten-free all-purpose flour and decided to try it out.
+They were soooooo good!
 If I was given a plate of regular pancakes and a plate of these gluten-free ones, I probably wouldn’t be able to tell which is which.
-They were very moist, fluffy and flavorful.
-My mom and I didn’t even need syrup to enjoy them!
-I hope they come out as good for you as they did for me!
+They were moist, fluffy and flavorful.
+My mom and I didn’t even need syrup!
+I hope they come out as delicious for you as they did for me!

 3⁄4 cup gluten-free flour (I use Gluten-Free Flour Blend)